AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 **Enable for Internal learners**

-In this section,&nbsp;you can choose the user characteristic to define the scope of social learning for internal users.&nbsp;Users with the same characteristics **value** share the same Social Learning space.
+In this section, you can choose the user characteristic to define the scope of social learning for internal users.
+Users with the same characteristics **value** share the same Social Learning space.

-From the&nbsp;**User characteristic**&nbsp;drop-down list, choose the required option.
+From the **User characteristic** drop-down list, choose the required option.

 ![](assets/choose-value-of-usercharacteristic.png)

-By default, the option **All Internal Users**&nbsp;in the User characteristic drop-down list option is always selected.
+By default, the option **All Internal Users** in the User characteristic drop-down list option is always selected.

 You can scope internal users based on their active fields.